-This late-1980s classic finds co-workers Larry (Andrew McCarthy) and Richard (Jonathan Silverman) spending a weekend at the beach house of their boss, Bernie (Terry Kiser), who’s secretly planning to kill the duo because they’ve uncovered an accounting error at the company.
-But when the boys arrive, Bernie’s already been whacked, and hilarity ensues as Larry and Richard try to keep his death a secret so that they won’t be considered suspects.
+This late-1980s classic finds co-workers Larry and Richard spending a weekend at the beach house of their boss, Bernie, who’s secretly planning to kill the duo because they’ve uncovered an accounting error at the company.

 One of my many shameless guilty pleasures, much like "Bio-Dome."
 This is definitely a one note joke film, but the cast's likability and their efforts to do the best they can with the slim material makes the slapstick work genuinely.
 Not great, but slightly poignant and funny.
 Sometimes that's good enough.